 There are three different types of damages you can collect from your claim.
 The first is economic damages.
 This type of payment is for medical expenses, lost wages, and future wages you may lose due to ongoing injuries.

-The final type of damages you can collect from a D.C. car accident claim are punitive damages.
+The final type of damages you can collect from a DC car accident claim is punitive damages.
+Punitive damages are very rare since they are meant to punish the behavior of those responsible for the accident.
 Punitive damages are broken into three different categories:

 The Washington, DC Statute of Limitations to file a claim for a car accident is up to three years.
 Outside that window, you will most likely not be able to recover any damages for the claim.
 Speak with a Regan Zambri Long car accident attorney today to assess your car accident case and file a claim quickly and efficiently to recover the maximum amount of compensation possible.